VenkateshShanbhag/AndroidApp/README.md

 ### 2. Configure MongoDB Atlas:

 Follow below steps to setup atlas cluster and collections:
 * Set up an [Atlas](https://www.mongodb.com/atlas) cluster or login into your cluster if you have it already.
-Please make sure you are running on **5.0** or higher version of Mongo on your cluster.
+Please make sure you are running on **5.0** or higher version of Mongo on your cluster([setup instructions](https://docs.atlas.mongodb.com/tutorial/deploy-free-tier-cluster/)).
 * Create a database named vehicle in your cluster.
 * Create collection **TrackingGeospatial** which will hold the data of current location of tracked users also the details of users such as city, name etc. The data in this collection would be the latest data that we will sync with the mobile application.
 * **tracking-historic** (Time series collection) which will hold Live / Stimulated data.
-Time series capabolities are available on 5.0 and higher.
+Time series capabilities are available on 5.0 and higher.
 The timestamp field name should be set as **Timestamp**.

 ### 3. Configure Realm:
 We need following preconfigured in realm application to run the android application.
-Create a realm application from realm tab of your Atlas UI and navigate to schema.
-Create a schema for the collection TrackingGeospatial.
+Create a [realm application](https://docs.mongodb.com/realm/manage-apps/create/create-with-realm-ui/) from realm tab of your Atlas UI and navigate to schema.
+Create a [schema](https://docs.mongodb.com/realm/sdk/android/#define-an-object-schema) for the collection TrackingGeospatial.
 * ##### Realm schema for TrackingGeospatial.
   TrackingGeospatial schema:
   Create a realm application with following schema.
 Note: The "partition_key" can be set as per requirement depending upon use case please refer [here](https://docs.mongodb.com/realm/sync/partitions/).
 Verify the data model is generated for the schema by navigating to SDK on side pane of Realm UI.